duju211/rvest_tsg/README.md

     tsg_url <- "https://www.tsg-fussball.de/"

 We want to obey the scraping restrictions defined by the host.
-Therefore we introduce ourselves to the host and follow the restrictions defined in ‘robots.txt’.
+Therefore, we introduce ourselves to the host and follow the restrictions defined in ‘robots.txt’.
 This can be done using the `bow` function from the `polite` package:

     tsg_host <- bow(tsg_url)